-The end of this year and start of 2017 could bring cause for celebration beyond the holiday season.
+The end of this year and the start of 2017 could bring cause for celebration beyond the holiday season.
 That’s because 2.5 million consumers should see their credit scores bounce back as Great Recession credit penalties begin to expire.
 That’s according to a new report from Experian, one of the big three credit bureaus in the U.S. credit system.

 The study is specifically tailored to look at “boomerang” borrowers.
-These are consumer who previously faced a significant negative credit event, such as bankruptcy or foreclosure, who are now bouncing back to reenter the housing market.
+These are consumers who previously faced a significant negative credit event, such as bankruptcy or foreclosure, who are now bouncing back to reenter the housing market.

 - Consumers who previously had a foreclosure and have opened a new mortgage have an average credit score of 680 – that’s a 20.8% improvement in their scores since those foreclosures happened back in 2009 and 2010